 The camera is considered a tool to conceptualize, contextualize and complete your vision drawings by bridging your “physical vision” (central and peripheral systems, visual perception) and “psychological vision” (metaphorical, symbolic, autobiographical) to achieve your “photographic vision”.
 Notice from the graphic that there is a 2-way arrow.
 This refers to how the shaping of photographic vision can act as a way to see the world differently based on an already transcribed vision.
 Think of it as a template that you work with the next time you are presented with a similar scene that becomes enhanced by new experiences and new approaches that you try in your photography.

 As a means of broadening the scope of the psychology involved in photography, I have created a dynamic and fluid hexagonal model of six core principles that are also applicable to the pursuit of other fine arts as such music, film, and architecture.
+Each principle is a beginning and an end in the process.
 I have provided an example of this process using one of my latest photos in my “Prelude to Silence” series.

 Prescience (Frame of Vision) - This principle refers to having foresight or the ability to sense and visualize something before it takes place (i.e., before the click of the camera).
 It is at the heart of photographic vision when a photographer stands before a scene and intimately defines the present moment (previsualization) and then allows the process of their vision to be fulfilled to it’s zenith (realized art).